Case study overview

 Real data from the field

-The data was gathered directly from real individuals at retail locations spanning multiple provinces, without utilizing AI or internet searches.
-All records were kept for analysis with as much detail as possible.
+Data was gathered directly from real individuals at retail locations spanning multiple provinces, without utilizing AI or internet searches.
+All records were kept for analysis in as much detail as possible.

 2